-Kerry Washington On Stage - Theater Credits, Bio and Tickets
+Kerry Washington On Stage - Theatre Credits, Bio and Tickets

-Kerry Marisa Washington was born on January 31, 1977 in The Bronx, New York, and is a 2-time Golden Globe and 3-tme Emmy Award-nominated actress, perhaps best known for her TV role as Olivia Pope on the hit ABC series "Scandal".
+Kerry Marisa Washington was born on January 31, 1977 in The Bronx, New York.
+She is a two-time Golden Globe and three-time Emmy Award-nominated actress, known for her TV role as Olivia Pope on the ABC series Scandal.

-Ms. Washington made her Broadway debut, playing the role of Susan in David Mamet's Race at the Barrymore Theatre from November 17, 2009 through to June 13, 2010.
-She returned to the Great White Way to take on the role of Kendra Ellis-Connor in the Broadway premiere of American Son, directed by Tony Award winner Kenny Leon, at the Booth Theatre from October 6, 2018 through to January 27, 2019.
+Washington made her Broadway debut playing the role of Susan in David Mamet's Race at the Barrymore Theatre from November 17, 2009 through June 13, 2010.
+She returned to Broadway to take on the role of Kendra Ellis-Connor in the Broadway premiere of American Son, directed by Tony Award winner Kenny Leon, at the Booth Theatre from October 6, 2018 through January 27, 2019.
 She reprised the role in the 2019 film adaptation of the play.